gdpatil/HANA-System-Health-Check/README.md

 - `<SID>`: Enter the HANA System ID for which data needs to be validated.
 - `<Instance_no>`: Enter the valid instance number of the provided HANA System SID.

+## Error Handling:

+Errors encountered during script execution are logged in the error.log file, located in the same directory as the script.

+## Output:

+The script generates an HTML report named `hana_system_info.html` in the same directory where the script is located.
+To view the report, open the `hana_system_info.html` file in a web browser.

 ## Function Descriptions:
 **get_cluster_nodes()**